Matthew F. Hale: Court trials and federal convictions

-In 2000, a religious group in Oregon called the Church of the Creator sued Hale's organization, the World Church of the Creator, for trademark infringement.
+In 2000, a religious group in Oregon called the Church of the Creator sued Hale's organization, the World Church of the Creator (WCOTC), for trademark infringement.

 Hale filed a lawsuit against Judge Joan Lefkow, the United States district court judge presiding over the trademark infringement case who, after an appeal, had ruled against Hale's organization.
 Hale stated that the WCOTC was in a "state of war" with Lefkow, and denounced Lefkow in a news conference, claiming that she was biased against him because she was married to a Jewish man and had biracial grandchildren.